AryaSachan/UNO-NO-MERCY-BOT/README.md

 # UNO-NO-MERCY-BOT
-This bot is pure VENGEANCE, reminds me of my teacher.
+This bot is pure VENGEANCE.
 🃏 UNO No Mercy Bot
 A Python-powered, ruthless UNO-playing AI that shows no mercy — built to dominate.